marijnh/Eloquent-JavaScript/20_node.md

 We use `readdir` to read the array of files in a ((directory)) and return it to the client.
-For normal files, we create a readable stream with `createReadStream` return that as the body, along with the content type that the `mime` package gives us based on the file's name.
+For normal files, we create a readable stream with `createReadStream` and return that as the body, along with the content type that the `mime` package gives us for the file's name.

 {{index "Node.js", "file server example", "DELETE method", "rmdir function", "unlink function"}}